dotcomfy/dotcomfy-bashrc/linux-desktop-setup.md

 ```

+## Microsoft OneDrive
+There are multiple options for OneDrive sync

+Rclone
+Sort of like rsync for cloud storage.
+Does not do two-way sync, but there are third party tools for this.
+Useful for backups?

+https://www.insynchq.com/ - allegedly works with OneDrive and Team Sites

+ExpanDrive

+I know that when setting up GNOME. you get asked if you want to log into OneDrive and other online services, but I never used it myself.
+I have Nextcloud on a v-server and that is all I need.

 ## Various softwares that I tend to use
 ```
+sudo apt-get install cvs
 sudo apt-get install gnome-tweak-tool sudo apt-get install git sudo apt-get install net-tools